Scroll to navigation

 Forcely generate inode chunk format as an 8-byte chunk index (with device ID).

 Pack the tail part (pcluster) of compressed files, or entire files, into a special inode for smaller image sizes, and it may take an argument as the pcluster size of the packed inode in bytes.
-(Linux v6.1+)
+(Linux 6.1+)

 Set the volume label for the filesystem to volume-label.
-The maximum length of the volume label is 16 bytes.
+The maximum length of the volume label is 15 bytes.

 Specify a UNIX timestamp for image creation time for reproducible builds.
 If --mkfs-time is not specified, it will behave as --all-time: setting all files to the specified UNIX timestamp instead of using the modification times of the source files.

 Set the universally unique identifier (UUID) of the filesystem to UUID.
 The format of the UUID is a series of hex digits separated by hyphens, like this: "c1b9d5a2-f162-11cf-9ece-0020afc76f16".
+The UUID parameter may also be one of the following:

 Make all files owned by root.